 Rim Width for Off-Road Riding

-The main benefit of using wider rims is that they provide more support for the sidewalls of the tires.
+The main benefit of using a wide rim is that it provides more support for the sidewalls of the tires.
 This reduces the amount that the tires can roll on the rim as you corner.
 In other words, the tire won’t try to fold to the sidewall on the rim.
 This improves traction and cornering performance by stabilizing the tire on the rim.

 In addition, wider rims can improve traction by allowing more tread to contact the ground.
 The tire’s side knobs can more easily bite into the ground while cornering hard.
 Tubeless tires will also be less likely to separate from the rim and burp air and sealant.